mrtnzlml-archive/zlml.cz/readme.md

 		composer create-project mrtnzlml/zeminem.cz <folder_name> dev-develop

-Make directories `temp` and `log` writable.
+Make directories `temp`, `log`, `www/webtemp`, `www/chunks` and `www/uploads` writable.
 Navigate your browser to the `www` directory and you will see a welcome page.
 PHP 5.4 allows you run `php -S localhost:8888 -t www` to start the webserver and then visit `http://localhost:8888` in your browser.
 Port must be set according to the local computer settings.